 Each year, organizations representing a wide variety of scientific disciplines provide awards, scholarships, internship and other prizes to hundreds of student Finalists.
 More information on Special Awards that will be provided at Intel ISEF can be found here.

 Intel ISEF Experiential Awards

 Each year, Intel provides experiential awards to introduce students to settings in which they can explore their scientific interests while also experiencing a cultural exchange.
-The experiential awards in 2015 are currently being developed; the awards provided in 2014 included those below.
+The experiential awards provided in 2017 included those below.

 Three finalists will receive an all-expense-paid trip to attend the Stockholm International Youth Science Seminar (SIYSS), which includes attendance at the Nobel Prize ceremonies in Stockholm, Sweden.
 The Dudley R. Herschbach SIYSS Award is a multi-disciplinary seminar highlighting some of the most remarkable achievements by young scientists from around the world.
 This award is named for Dudley R. Herschbach, Harvard Professor and 1986 Nobel Laureate in chemistry.
 He is Emeritus Board Chair of Society for Science & the Public.

 European Union Contest for Young Scientists